 As a three-time loc wearer who recently cut my below-the-shoulder length locs in favor of an Afro, I have grappled with this question a number of times throughout my career.
-For me, my hair is more than something that sits on my head – it is statement of who I am.
-Yes, I have missed out on a few job opportunities because of my locs, but these situations did not deter my sense of self-determination none-the-less.
+For me, my hair is more than something that sits on my head – it is a statement of who I am.
+Yes, I have missed out on a few job opportunities because of my locs.
+But these situations did not deter my sense of self-determination none-the-less.

-I know that I speak from a very privileged space as my educational background and experience have probably opened more doors for me than my hair has closed.
+I know that I speak from a very privileged space.
+My educational background and experience have probably opened more doors for me than my hair has closed.
 Also, I worked in higher education when I first locked my hair.
 This is an occupational field that tends to embrace and promote culture and diversity more so than some other industries.

 Likewise, I speak from a space of cultural-pride and strong familiar support.
 As an African American woman, I am very aware and proud of my cultural heritage.
-I also have very supportive immediate and extended family members who have always encouraged me throughout my natural hair and loc journey.
+I also have very supportive immediate and extended family members.
+Many of them have always encouraged me throughout my natural hair and loc journey.

 What Does Hair Mean to You?